Rhythm of My Heart: Certifications

+Release history

 Covers

 "Rhythm of My Heart" was also covered by Runrig, who released it as a single in 1996.
-This is the version heard on the Loch Ness soundtrack when it was released on CD in 2005, instead of Stewart's version heard in the movie.
-A live version of the song from his 2013 performance at The Troubadour, West Hollywood was included on the deluxe edition of the album Time.
-Amy Macdonald and Stewart performed the song (with adjusted lyrics) at the opening ceremony of the 2014 Commonwealth Games in Glasgow.
+This is the version heard on the Loch Ness soundtrack when it was released on CD in 2005, instead of Stewart's version heard in the film.

 In popular culture

-Stewart's version of the song was used during the closing credits of the 1996 family movie Loch Ness.
-The single was also played during the bar scenes in the 2000 film The Perfect Storm, scenes that are set several months after Stewart's song was released (October 1991) so the song gives a time-period context.
-The song is used by Australian A-League football team Sydney FC by the club's active supporter group The Cove at the 23rd minute of games to remember the Cove members who have died.
+Stewart's version of the song was used during the closing credits of the 1996 family film Loch Ness.
+The single was also used in the 2000 film The Perfect Storm.
 "Rhythm of My Heart" was played at the British farewell ceremony in Hong Kong in 1997.